Portugal Wander logo

 The Douro Valley is the world's oldest demarcated wine region, formally protected since 1756, and it sits roughly 100 kilometres east of Porto along a slow river that has carved deep schist gorges into the mountains.
 Terraced vineyards climb the slopes in stone-walled steps, many of them unchanged for two centuries.
 It is the single most-booked excursion from Porto for a reason: in one day you can move from a busy port city to one of the most striking cultivated landscapes in Europe, taste wine where it has been made since the 1600s, and be back in time for dinner.

 This 2026 guide covers the four main ways to do the day trip, what to expect at the quintas, the famous N222 driving route, the scenic train ride, and when in the year to go.
-For more on what to do back in the city, see our things to do in Porto guide.
+For more on what to do back in the city, see our Porto attractions guide, and for a full comparison of every excursion from the city, our Porto day trips guide.

 A brief history of the Douro Valley